 - Factsheet PDF: 137 KB

 The Government is providing initial support to our airline industry through an estimated $715 million package of relief from a range of taxes and Government charges.

 A further $198 million will help maintain the regional air network and $100 million has been made available to provide direct financial support to smaller regional airlines.
 These measures will support our aviation sector through an unprecedented period of disruption to international and domestic air travel.

 Three new grant programs have been announced as part of the Australian Government's response to the economic impact of COVID-19 and its unprecedented and likely sustained impact on the domestic airline industry.

 Two of these programs are part of the Australian Government's $1 billion COVID-19 Relief and Recovery Fund.
 The third program—Australian Airline Financial Relief Package—stands alone.

 Regional Airlines Funding Assistance

-The objective of the Regional Airlines Funding Assistance (the program) is to assist airlines operating services to regional and remote locations to continue to provide essential air links by providing cash flow assistance where required according to the criteria in the Grant Guidelines.
+The objective of the Regional Airlines Funding Assistance (the program) is to assist airlines and other air operators providing essential services to regional and remote locations to maintain financial viability through the COVID-19 impacted period through cash flow assistance as a last resort option where required, according to the criteria in the Grant Guidelines.

-Airlines may apply to be considered for financial assistance during the period of the program.
-If approved, a grant agreement is entered into with the Department for the period up to 30 September 2020.
-The airline then considers if or when it submits a claim under the agreement.
+Air operators may apply to be considered for financial assistance during the period of the program.
+If approved, a grant agreement is entered into with the Department for the period up to 31 December 2020.
+The air operator then considers if or when it submits a claim under the agreement.
 The application and each claim will be assessed based on analysis of the organisation's financial situation.

 Regional Airline Network Support